Interview

 I found this while cleaning up my computer and looking over some old files that I never found a place for online.
 I wonder what people will think of this self-interview I conducted for a friend in the early 2000s who wanted me to submit some biographical information in a Q and A (she came up with the questions; I should get back in touch with her one day).
 English was not her first language, and this was for an assignment she had at school to improve her skill with the language.

-By Kendall Defoe 11 months ago in Interview
+By Kendall Defoe about a year ago in Interview

 Actor Irene Artal’s Poignant Performances Support LGTBIQ+ Rights in Spain and in America